 What is one-way ANOVA test?

-F-statistics is defined as a ratio of mean sum of squares between the groups (MSB) to the mean sum of squares within groups (MSW).
-The formula for F-statistics would look like the following:
+The F-statistic, a key component in one-way ANOVA, is defined as the ratio of the mean sum of squares between groups (SSB) to the mean sum of squares within groups (SSW).
+Its formula can be expressed as:

-Mean sum of squares between the group (MSB) can be calculated as the following:
+Mean sum of squares between the group SSB can be calculated as the following:

-DFb = degrees of freedom = K – 1 where K is the number of group, and,
+DFb = Degree of freedom (between the group) = K – 1 where K is the number of group, and,

 Sum of squares between the group (SSB) can be calculated as the following:

-SSB = Σ(Xi – Xt)² where Xi is mean of group i and Xt is mean of all the observations.
+SSb = ΣNi(Xi – Xt)² where Xi is mean of group i and Xt is mean of all the observations.

-MSW = Sum of squares within the group (SSW) / DFw
+SSW = Sum of squares within groups (SSW) / Degrees of freedom within groups (DFw)

-DFw = degrees of freedom = N – K where K is the number of group, and N is total number of observations in all the group
+DFw = degrees of freedom (within group) = N – K where K is the number of group, and N is total number of observations in all the group

 Sum of squares within the group (SSW) can be calculated as the following: